Since 1974 Impact has pursued a multi-faceted approach to fighting poverty. Jobs and employment has been the enduring focus of this work.

 In a community that lost its economic bedrock with the evaporation of 90% of its textile industry jobs, Impact’s first twenty-five years focused on reclaiming abandoned industrial space for new uses.
 Over the years, the abandoned Downs Carpet facility, a former defense manufacturer, and a billboard production center were acquired.
 State tax credits, strong board support, and the personal financial commitments of Impact’s founders lay the foundation for the Impact of today.

 Hundreds of thousands of feet of industrial space has been reclaimed.
-A vibrant public service agency with 120 employees serving thousands of needy Philadelphians annually is a core accomplishment.
+A vibrant public service agency with over 140 employees serving thousands of needy Philadelphians annually is a core accomplishment.
 A childcare center, a recycling program, and new housing for homeless veterans are other uses of this reclaimed space.

 Of Impact’s numerous job creation projects, Impact Science Kits, Impact Archives, and Impact Copy have each achieved the notable accomplishment of enduring for over a decade and breaking $1 million in annual revenue.
 In addition to creating jobs, these projects have provided training sites for employment programs, needed community services, and employment opportunities for residents, homeless veterans, ex-offenders, and other persons with significant barriers to rejoining the workforce.
 Project revenue has helped Impact retain a stable core team, and afforded it exceptional ability to respond to community needs.